Giymo11/scala3js-lara/README.md

 # TODO

-- add helpful compiler options
+- automatically generate the facade libraries

 # tech used